A warm welcome to Willow Class

-We are a wonderfully energetic mixed class of year 3 and 4 pupils.
+We are a small but wonderfully energetic mixed class of year 3 and 4 pupils.

-Our teachers are Mrs Turvey, Mrs Ruggiero and our lovely HLTA Mrs Smith.
+Our teachers are Mrs Turvey, Mrs Ruggiero and our teaching assistant is Mrs Conneely.

 Our learning starts from the minute we enter the classroom and our days are filled with a variety of exciting activities from English, Maths and Science to Topic work (based on our Big Question for the term), PE, Art, DT, Music, PSHE and French.